Case Western Reserve University: Western Reserve College (1826–1882) and University (1882–1967)

-Along with Presbyterian influences of its founding, the school's origins were strongly though briefly associated with the pre-Civil War abolitionist movement; the immediate abolition of slavery, instead of "colonizing" Africa with freed Blacks, was the dominant topic on campus in 1831, to the point that President Green complained nothing else was being discussed.
+With Presbyterian influences of its founding, the school's origins were strongly though briefly associated with the pre-Civil War abolitionist movement; the abolition of slavery was the dominant topic on campus in 1831.
 The trustees were unhappy with the situation.
-The college's chaplain and sacred literature (Bible) professor, Beriah Green, gave four sermons on the topic, and then resigned, expecting that he would be fired.
+The college's chaplain and Bible professor, Beriah Green, gave four sermons on the topic and then resigned, expecting that he would be fired.
 President Charles Backus Storrs took a leave of absence for health, and soon died.
 One of the two remaining professors, Elizur Wright, soon left to head the American Anti-Slavery Society.
-The center of American abolitionism, along with support from the well-to-do Tappan brothers, moved with Green to the Oneida Institute near Utica, New York, then, after a student walk-out, to Lane Seminary near Cincinnati, and finally, after a second mass student walkout, to Oberlin Collegiate Institute, later Oberlin College.
-"Oberlin's student body was the beneficiary of anti-abolitionist censure from other regional colleges, especially the Western Reserve College in nearby Hudson.
-Students flocked to Oberlin so that they could openly debate the antislavery issue without the threat of punishment or dismissal."

 Western Reserve was the first college west of the Appalachian Mountains to enroll (1832) and graduate (1836) an African-American student, John Sykes Fayette.
 Frederick Douglass gave the commencement speech in 1854.

 In 1838, the Loomis Observatory was built by astronomer Elias Loomis, and today remains the second oldest observatory in the United States, and the oldest still in its original location.

-In 1852, the Medical School became the second medical? school in the United States to graduate a woman, Nancy Talbot Clark.
+In 1852, the Medical School became the second medical school in the United States to graduate a woman, Nancy Talbot Clark.
 Five more women graduated over the next four years, including Emily Blackwell and Marie Zakrzewska, giving Western Reserve the distinction of graduating six of the first eight female physicians in the United States.

-By 1875, Cleveland had emerged as the dominant population and business center of the area, and the city wanted a prominent higher education institution.
+By 1875, Cleveland had emerged as the dominant population and business center of the region, and the city wanted a prominent higher education institution.
 In 1882, with funding from Amasa Stone, Western Reserve College moved to Cleveland and changed its name to Adelbert College of Western Reserve University.
 Adelbert was the name of Stone's son.